 This long-term investment strategy is the easiest way for you to accumulate millions of dollars in time for retirement and—if you desire—to leave a lasting legacy for people to remember you by.
 Best of all, this strategy is simple to implement, low maintenance, and cost-efficient.

-A: As a new subscriber, we’ll provide you with a step-by-step user guide to teach you everything you need to know to start building your Legacy Portfolio today.
+As a new subscriber, we’ll provide you with step-by-step instructions to teach you everything you need to know to start building your Legacy Portfolio today.

-A: We publish The Legacy Portfolio issues monthly.
-You can expect to find new stock picks, updates on our current positions, and answers to reader questions.
+Right now, we publish the Legacy Portfolio issues quarterly in January, April, July, and October.
+You can always check our publishing schedule here.
+In each new issue, you can expect to find news and analysis on our stock picks, updates on our current positions, and answers to reader questions.

 PBN General Questions